Authors: Joe A. MacGown and Ryan J. Whitehouse

-Solenopsis invicta, the scourge of the South, commonly referred to as the red imported fire ant (RIFA), has been the bane of many of man in the deep south.
-These ants are more than a nuisance with their large mounds that dot the landscape, but instead are agressive antagonists in a pitched battle for dominion of the open landscapes.
-Their stings are quite potent individually, but they attack enmasse, and it is the lucky person who escapes with only one sting!
+Solenopsis invicta, the scourge of the South, commonly referred to as the red imported fire ant (RIFA), has been the bane of many in the deep south.
+These ants are more than a nuisance with their large mounds that dot the landscape, but instead are aggressive antagonists in a pitched battle for dominion of the open landscapes.
+Their stings are quite potent individually, but they attack en masse, and it is the lucky person who escapes with only one sting!
 The red imported fire ant is a major agricultural and urban pest throughout the southeastern states that also causes both medical and environmental harm resulting in a cost of many millions of dollars per year for southeastern states.

 Generic level identification of Solenopsis is relatively straight forward, although sizes are greatly variable ranging from approximately 1.0 mm to over 4.0 mm.
-The genus can be basically characterized by the following: mandible with four teeth (usually), bicarinate clypeus with 0-5 teeth, median part of clypeus with a pair of longitudinal carinae medially or at lateral edges, 10-segmented antennae that terminates in a distinctive 2-segmented club, overall shiny appearance and general lack of or reduced sculpture (when present usually restricted to rugulae or striae on the head, alitrunk, petiole, and postpetiole), lack of propodeal spines or other protuberances on the alitrunk, well developed petiole and postpetiole, and a well developed sting.
+The genus can be basically characterized by the following: mandible with four teeth (usually), bicarinate clypeus with 0-5 teeth, median part of clypeus with a pair of longitudinal carinae medially or at lateral edges, 10-segmented antennae that terminates in a distinctive 2-segmented club, overall shiny appearance and general lack of or reduced sculpture (when present usually restricted to rugulae or striae on the head, alitrunk, petiole, and postpetiole), lack of propodeal spines or other protuberances on the alitrunk, well developed petiole and postpetiole, and a well-developed sting.
 Workers are either polymorphic (especially in the fire ant group) or monomorphic (especially thief ants).

 Hybridization is not uncommon among the larger fire ant group, which can make identification of some species difficult.
 Identification of thief ants is perhaps even more challenging due to their minute size, similar appearance of workers of one species to another, taxonomic problems, and lack of knowledge of all castes.